MadIceTea/website-personal/content/posts/package-in-the-mail.md

 +++
 ## Hacktoberfest 2018 Report

 This Hacktoberfest was my first one, and it was exciting.
-I had some minor edits for a couple of the repositories I contributed to, but they were always quite willing to accept.
-I submitted the following:
+Most of my activities for this hackathon focused around the following projects:

 * various edits that began this site; including adjustments to menu weight, extra button settings, and the beginning of an experimental process to host files directly on this website
 * various edits in content, security hardening, and typos (including one major blocker that affected backend-frontend CMS post publishing) for a PEAK Student Council website